 A centerpiece of New Albany’s Mansion Row, the Culbertson Mansion is celebrating its 50th year as one of Indiana’s state historic sites in 2026.
 Built by William Culbertson, an entrepreneur and philanthropist who made his fortune in dry goods, the mansion was completed in 1869 just ahead of the Gilded Age of America.
 Once the state took over the home in 1976, efforts began to restore the mansion to its original look and state.

 Visitors can learn more about the mansion, the Culbertson family and the city of New Albany on a guided tour, which are hosted throughout the year.
 The mansion will celebrate its 50th anniversary as a state historic site with an admission-free day from 1-5 p.m. on July 3, 2026.
-More details to come on the celebration.
+View more details on the celebration here.
 Thrill-seekers can visit in the fall for the mansion’s annual haunt, House of Anguish, held inside the mansion’s Carriage House.
 The oldest haunt in the region, going on 40+ years, the experience is extra spooky given the home’s haunted history.

 Colgate Clock